nghfp9wa7bzq/ffhwacc/README.md

 Using gartsize=1024 Xorg crashes while watching a video...
 I have updated mesa to 24.3.4 with the kisak-mesa PPA, and the kernel to 6.12.9+bpo-amd64.
 Using gartsize=1024 Xorg crashes while watching a video...

+2025.02.22.
+Update:
+With no gartsize setting, iGPU became unusable for video playback with same settings.
+(1.75x or 2x speed 1080p)
+It drops 2/3 of the frames...
+It was way better before, only occasonally stuttering.
+(2nd GPU works fine as before, but I wouldn't want to use that, because unlike the iGPU it does not have hardware decoding and I need it for games.
+LOL)

 ### Sources
 [archlinux wiki Hardware video acceleration](https://wiki.archlinux.org/title/Hardware_video_acceleration)